 What is Fathym?

-The Fathym Innovation Framework for the Industrial Internet of Things lays the foundation for the technological advancements and products that will define the future of industry.
+The Fathym Data & Device Framework for the Industrial Internet of Things lays the foundation for the technological advancements and products that will define the future of industry.
 Our mission is to provide uniquely flexible and comprehensive solutions for businesses to achieve improved efficiency, savings and productivity goals.

 Fathym provides the infrastructure and flexible development environment to enable your digital transformation.